We all know the mantra, “Content is King”. It's been drummed into our subconscious.

-And last but not least, make sure you take the time to craft your headlines, find or create great images (using alt tags), add good meta title and descriptions, and optimize all other on-page factors for the best online visibility.
+And last but not least, make sure you take the time to craft your headlines, find or create great images (using alt tags), add good meta titles and descriptions, and optimize all other on-page factors for the best online visibility.

 #2 - Paid Media Kicks Things Up a Few Notches

-Paid advertising for content may seem counter intuitive.
-After all, isn’t the content we create is supposed to be the hook that drives the traffic?
+Paid advertising for content may seem counterintuitive.
+After all, isn't the content we create is supposed to be the hook that drives the traffic?